arielsalminen/responsive-nav.js/README.md

 * Uses CSS3 transitions, touch events and simple markup.
 * Removes the 300ms delay between a physical tap and the click&nbsp;event.
 * Makes it possible to use CSS3 transitions with max-height:&nbsp;auto.
-* Built accessibility in mind, meaning that everything will work on the screen readers&nbsp;too.
+* Built accessibility in mind, <del>meaning that everything will work on the screen readers&nbsp;too.</del> Needs more testing, want to help me?
 * Works in all major desktop and mobile browsers including IE6 and&nbsp;up.